dd32/td-gh-ex/README.txt

 A: If a post has a featured image, the site title and description will not be displayed.
 If this is unacceptable for your project, you can adjust this by doing the following:

-PLEASE NOTE: Always make a backup of your theme before you make any changes.
+NOTE: Always make a backup of your theme before you make any changes.

 Find the custom-header.php file located in the 'inc' directory.
 Open the custom-header.php file using a text editor of your choice.
 Around line 205, find the following and delete it.